project-chip/connectedhomeip/docs/guides/android_building.md

 ## Source files

-You can find source files of the Android CHIPTool application in the `src/android/CHIPTool` directory.
+You can find source files of the Android applications in the `src/android/` directory.

 <hr>